Bayselonarrend/OpenIntegrations/docs/en/md/Instructions/MySQL.md

   | TIME | Дата, String (RFC 3339) | TIME |
   | TEXT | String | CHAR, VARCHAR, TINYTEXT, TEXT, MEDIUMTEXT, LONGTEXT, SET  |

+## Retrieving Binary Data

+Binary data retrieved from the database will be represented as an object (structure) of the form `{"BYTES": "Base64 string"}` and must be manually converted from Base64

 ## TLS